CATIA V5 Import Settings

 You have the following options:

 Each object in Cinema 4D can have a color without having a material.
-These colors can be accessed in the Basic tab: Activate Color.
+These colors can be accessed in the Basic tab: Display Color.
 Each imported object can be assigned a color using this selection menu:

 If you prefer to assign colors using a material, this can be done using the Material menu below.